Get to sketching

 Less wrist, more elbow

-Lots of people sketch using a zillion little lines until they have a prickly shape created.
-That’s a zillion decisions without a solid direction, and a zillion opportunities to get discouraged.
+Lots of people sketch using a lots of little lines until they have a prickly shape created.

 Avoid criticizing yourself

 Ignore whatever internal voice tells you that your sketch “sucks” or that it’s “bad”.
-You are physically exploring a problem and that is all that matters.
+You are physically exploring an invisible problem and that is all that matters.
 Ignore the criticism, especially from yourself.

 Use huge paper

 Give yourself enough space to work through whatever it is you’re sketching.
 Maybe use all that extra room for notes or chop through a few “bad” ideas.
-Sometimes, interesting shit happens when you give your mind a chance to explore without doubt or judgement.
+Sometimes, interesting things happen when you give your mind a chance to explore without doubt or judgement.

 Start with a box